 Find a lawyer or notary and let them know the deal is firm.

-Typically, you’ll touch base with your lawyer or notary well before the completion date.
-Then, you’ll meet with them again on, or a few days before, the completion date to sign the closing documents.
+You should touch base with your lawyer or notary well before the completion date.
+Then you’ll meet with them again on, or a few days before, the completion date to sign the closing documents.
 Don’t be afraid to ask questions.
 It’s important you understand each document you’re signing.
 We walk you through the common documents a buyer signs when closing a deal.

 It’s your lawyer or notary’s job to make sure you understand the process.
 Here are some other things you can expect them to do (and explain to you):

 Ask how you wish to hold title to the property.
-You can hold the property in joint tenancy or tenancy-in-common.
+If there are going to be multiple registered owners, you can hold the property in joint tenancy or tenancy-in-common.
+Unless indicated otherwise, co-owners are deemed tenants-in-common, meaning each has an equal interest in the property.

 Examine title.
-They'll be looking for any charges against the property that reduce its value, or restrict the property’s use.
+They’ll be looking for any charges against the property that reduce the value of a property, or restrict the property’s use.

 Coordinate payments.
 Your lawyer or notary will tell you how much money you must pay on closing.
 They'll also arrange to forward this money to the seller’s lawyer or notary.